-My dog Rufus, a red Toy cross Mini, is a classic example of the people-oriented poodle.
+My dog Rufous, a red Toy cross Mini, has contributed heavily to the breeding program and there is a bit of Rufous in all my Oodles.
+Rufous is a classic example of the people-oriented poodle.
 He decided a week after arriving at the kennels that I was his human, and began following me everywhere – occasionally nudging my leg to remind me that he was there, but otherwise just tagging along.
 I haven’t had my own dog for many years (just family dogs, who are equally happy with anyone), but Rufus’ persistence was endearing – so he now lives at the house with Bruce and me.

 Rufous represents everything I love about poodles – he is quick to learn, confident (unless the cow that he’s chasing turns around on him – he does see himself as a farm dog), not yappy or snappy, and he fits nicely under our coffee table.